 - Systems and engineering: systems capabilities with regard to enterprise ones.

 - Platforms and operations: platforms capabilities with regard to systems and enterprise ones.

 Compared to top-down activity-based approaches, work units defined bottom-up (aka flow based) from capabilities bring a hands-on dimension to EA; that is to further the design of lean workflows by linking work units to systems engineering workshops and so crossing capabilities with architecture layers:

-- Territories workshop offers a bird’s eye view of enterprises: business environment and objectives, organization, and physical systems.
+- Enterprise: offers a bird’s eye view of enterprises territories: business environment and objectives, organization, and sites.

-- Operations workshop deal with processes and resources.
+- Operations: deal with processes, systems, platforms and resources.

-- Maps are symbolic representations of architectures layers: computation independent, platform independent, and platform specific models.
+- Domains: symbolic representations of architectures layers: computation independent, platform independent, and platform specific models.

-- Policies are symbolic descriptions of business logic and systems functions and applications.
+- Applications: symbolic descriptions of business logic and systems functions and programs.

 On that basis, enterprise architects should first look for homogeneous work units focused on single capabilities (e.g new business locations, organizational change).
 For heterogeneous changes affecting multiple capabilities (e.g new business), refactoring could be applied as to set apart a primary capability from secondary ones and so obtain self-contained work units.